cescudero27/cescudero27/README.md

 ### Hi 👋, I'm Carlos Escudero
-I'm Currently a student at Tennessee Technological University and will be graduating in Spring 2024.
-My major is in Computer Science and with a focus on Data Science.
+I'm Currently a student at [Tennessee Tech University](https://www.tntech.edu/) and will be graduating in Spring 2024.
+My major is in Computer Science and I like to focus on Data Science.

 <h2 align="center">💻 Tech Stack</h2>